Further Reading: Being "Sensitive"

 AJ Singh of Mindbodies Decolonised identifies as “a Brown, Autistic, ADHD, Trans Masc Neuroscientist on a decolonising, neuro-embodiment journey,” and writes to “reimagine a reality where we all have our needs met and the infinite variability of human mindbodies is celebrated and cherished.”
 See: this recent post on re-imagining holidays like Guy Fawkes Day and Diwali.

 Anne Helen Petersen needs no introduction on Substack, but I want to call out in particular her work in Culture Study on exploring the “leisure gap” between men and women.
-A hallmark feature of highly sensitive parents is that they can be as good or better at parenting than non-sensitive people, but they need more breaks.
+A hallmark feature of sensitive parents is that they can be as good or better at parenting than non-sensitive people, but they need more breaks.
 Yet men in hetero partnerings routinely receive more than women.
 When we deprive 50% of the highly sensitive parents in our midst of getting what they need to succeed, the effects for kids are not great, so we should all care more about evening the playing field here (slight pun intended).

 I owe a huge and ongoing debt of gratitude to the parenting writers Melissa Moyer, a science reporter who writes